mpv-player/mpv/DOCS/man/ao.rst

     (Note: only supports mono, stereo, 4.0, 5.1 and 7.1 channel layouts.)

-    The following global options are supported by this audio output:

-    ``--ao-sndio-device=<device>``
-        sndio device to use (default: ``$AUDIODEVICE``, resp. ``snd0``).
-        Deprecated, use ``--audio-device``.

 ``wasapi``
     Audio output to the Windows Audio Session API.

-    The following global options are supported by this audio output:

-    ``--ao-wasapi-exclusive``
-        Deprecated, use ``--audio-exclusive``.
-        Requests exclusive, direct hardware access.
-By definition prevents sound playback of any other program until mpv exits.
-    ``--ao-wasapi-device=<id>``
-        Deprecated, use ``--audio-device``.

-        Uses the requested endpoint instead of the system's default audio endpoint.
-Both an ordinal number (0,1,2,...) and the GUID String are valid; the GUID string is guaranteed to not change unless the driver is uninstalled.

-        Also supports searching active devices by human-readable name.
-If more than one device matches the name, refuses loading it.